telerik/blazor-docs/installation/nuget.md

 7. Enter the Telerik nuget package source again through Visual Studio or CLI.
 If you are using the feed in .NET Core application, [store your credentials as plain text](#store-credentials-in-clear-text-for-the-telerik-nuget-feed).

+### CI and CD Automated Builds

+Often enough, you would want to set up Continuous Integration and/or Continuous Delivery (CI/CD) pipelines or builds for your project that uses the Telerik components.
+This is a valid scenario and the "one license per developer" license does not prevent you from doing so.
+The Telerik components are commercial software and as such can only be distributed through channels that are private and/or behind authentication.

+There are a couple of common ways people implement CI/CD automated builds:

+* You can put your own credentials (or the credentials of the license holder, depending on how your licenses are set up) in the nuget.config of the build machine/pipeline.
+In many cases, when doing so, they will even be encrypted when you add the Telerik feed source through the CLI.
+Alternatively, you can copy an encrypted version from your own local config if you have one and if plain text is an issue.

+* Creating a local folder (for example, on a shared network drive or other suitable location accessible by your builds and team) that holds the `.nupkg` files we provide (you can download them from your telerik.com account).

+You must protect your credentials and/or the Telerik packages and ensure they are used only by you and not by other developers, according to the [license-per-developer policy](https://www.telerik.com/purchase/license-agreement/blazor-ui).
+They can by such colleagues (like other developers, QAs, designers, front-end devs, DBAs and so on) for building and running a solution, provided they do not use the Telerik components to create functionality.
+Of course, you must ensure that such credentials or package sources are not available to the general public (for example, in public repositories).

+#### Azure

+When using Azure pipelines, we encourage you to review the following blog post on setting things up: [Azure DevOps and Telerik NuGet Packages](https://www.telerik.com/blogs/azure-devops-and-telerik-nuget-packages).

+There are a couple of common questions and issues:

+* Obtaining credentials - see the points above for either using your own credentials, or using a shared package source.

+* Telerik feed not being found - the most common reason for a problem is that the path to the `nuget.config` file is wrong (it should, by default, be at the root level).

+* An `index.json not found` error can occur from many root causes.
+If you have successfully authenticated, this error usually means that the feed wasn't able to be searched or connected to.
+A common reason is an incorrect feed URL, such as including a trailing slash - Correct: `https://nuget.telerik.com/nuget` and Incorrect: `https://nuget.telerik.com/nuget/`, or a connectivity issue such as a firewall rule in your organization.

 ## See Also